nsbradford/VimGPT/README.md

 - Improvements
   - make a full-fledged agent using builtin LSP/treesitter
   - Async/await instead of blocking (at least for LLM calls - does pynvim support?)
+  - Simplify prompt engineering so can work with weaker models than gpt-4 (gpt-3.5, claude-2)
 - Experiments
   - Use relative line numbers (`set relativenumber`)
   - cursor representation (suggested by GPT-4) likely causes some problems/could be optimized.
 A simple inserted `_` or `|` might work.